mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.4/install/install-azure/advanced-provisioning/index.md

 1. Run the `konvoy up`, `konvoy deploy` or `konvoy deploy kubernetes` command.

-    After `[Deploying Kubernetes]` and `[Adding Node Labels and Taints]` phases, a phase will run that will deploy all the resource files provided in `extras/kubernetes/:
+    After the `[Deploying Kubernetes]` and `[Adding Node Labels and Taints]` phases, a phase will run that will deploy all the resource files provided in `extras/kubernetes/:

     ```bash
     STAGE [Deploying Additional Kubernetes Resources]